LordEidi/wombag/README.md

 ## Dependencies ##

-Dependencies are managed in the "vendor" folder.
+Dependencies are a mess.
+See .travis.yml for details.

 ## License ##